dennisgan/dapaas.github.io/contact.md

 #### Thank you for your interest in DataGraft!
 We’d love to hear from you.

-Our project leader is *Dr. Dumitru Roman* of SINTEF ICT (Networked Systems and Services), NORWAY.
+Our project leader is *Dr. Dumitru Roman* of SINTEF ICT (Networked Systems and Services), Norway.

 <p>
 You can reach him via email at: <script>writeRznvy('<n uers="znvygb:Qhzvgeh.Ebzna@fvagrs.ab">Qhzvgeh.Ebzna@fvagrs.ab</n>')</script>